 What is Application Insights?

-Application Insights is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
-Use it to monitor your live web application.
-It will automatically detect performance anomalies.
-It includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.
+Application Insights, a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
+Use it to monitor your live applications.
+It will automatically detect performance anomalies, and includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.
 It's designed to help you continuously improve performance and usability.
 It works for apps on a wide variety of platforms including .NET, Node.js and Java EE, hosted on-premises, hybrid, or any public cloud.
 It integrates with your DevOps process, and has connection points to a variety of development tools.
 It can monitor and analyze telemetry from mobile apps by integrating with Visual Studio App Center.

 How does Application Insights work?

 You install a small instrumentation package in your application, and set up an Application Insights resource in the Microsoft Azure portal.
-The instrumentation monitors your app and sends telemetry data to the portal.
+The instrumentation monitors your app and sends telemetry data to Azure Monitor.
 (The application can run anywhere - it doesn't have to be hosted in Azure.)

 In addition, you can pull in telemetry from the host environments such as performance counters, Azure diagnostics, or Docker logs.
 You can also set up web tests that periodically send synthetic requests to your web service.

-All these telemetry streams are integrated in the Azure portal, where you can apply powerful analytic and search tools to the raw data.
+All these telemetry streams are integrated into Azure Monitor.
+In the Azure portal, you can apply powerful analytic and search tools to the raw data.

 What's the overhead?